Overcoming Violence: A Conversation with Women of Courage

 Women are struggling every day for peace and security in their communities, whether as parliamentarians seeking to preserve the constitutional rights of marginalized groups or as filmmakers prompting change through challenging community discourse.
-To amplify these voices, the U.S. Institute of Peace, with the U.S. Department of State, will host an event featuring three of the 2018 Secretary of State’s International Women of Courage awardees.
-Participants will hear firsthand the paths these women of courage have taken to lead for positive change.
+To amplify these voices, the U.S. Institute of Peace, with the U.S. Department of State, hosted an event featuring three of the 2018 Secretary of State’s International Women of Courage awardees.
+Participants heard firsthand the paths these women of courage have taken to lead for positive change.

 Established in 2007, the annual Secretary of State's International Women of Courage (IWOC) Award honors women around the globe who have demonstrated exceptional courage and leadership in advocating for human rights, women’s equality, and social progress, often at great personal risk.
 The Awardees participate in a two-week International Visitor Leadership Program following the ceremony.

-This event will feature three women working across varied sectors – including politics, rule of law and the media – to advance social justice for all.
+This event featured three women working across varied sectors – including politics, rule of law and the media – to advance social justice for all.
 In order to achieve positive, nonviolent change, entire communities must be engaged – and women and girls are critical to this process.
-Join the conversation on Twitter with #WomenofCourage.
+Review the conversation on Twitter with #WomenofCourage.

 Kathleen Kuehnast, Moderator

 Founder, Roya Film House and Founder, Afghanistan International Women’s Film Festival